geekodour/mogoz/content/posts/20221101220306-programming_languages.md

 -   `Parsing`: Collecting `tokens` into their `productions`
 -   Lets you specify a `grammar` that groups `tokens` together into various logical pieces.
 Eg. Order of operations, groups statements properly as intended by the programmer.
 -   Usually that grammar is given in something like [BNF]({{< relref "20230422075825-bnf.md" >}})

+### LLVM {#llvm}

+-   How it helps?
+    -   Writing two backends for two different architectures would be a lot of work and then lots of platform specific optimizations therefore llvm is the present and seems to be the future for the foreseeable future as well.
+    -   See MLIR

 ## Paradigms {#paradigms}